Sophia Goreczky, senior user experience designer with the Synopsys Software Integrity Group, is the recipient of 2017 YWCA Emerging Leader Award.

-Sophia Goreczky, Senior User Experience Designer within Synopsys’ Software Integrity Group, is the recipient of 2017 YWCA Emerging Leader Award.
-She will be honored, along with 4 other award honorees, at an awards dinner on May 11, 2017, at the Fairmont Hotel in San Jose.
+Sophia Goreczky, Senior User Interface Design Engineer at Synopsys Software Integrity Group, is the recipient of 2017 YWCA Emerging Leader Award.
+She will be honored, along with four other award honorees, at an awards dinner on May 11, 2017 at the Fairmont Hotel in San Jose.

 Since 1984, the YWCA Silicon Valley Tribute to Women Awards have honored Silicon Valley’s Executive Women and the companies who employ them.
-According to the nomination website, the annual event showcases up to fifty women in Silicon Valley “who exemplify and reflect the innovation, creativity and excellence that the Silicon Valley is are known for.”
+According to the nomination website, the annual event showcases up to 50 women in Silicon Valley “who exemplify and reflect the innovation, creativity, and excellence that the Silicon Valley is known for.”

-In the beginning, though, Goreczky wanted to be biological engineer.
+In the beginning, Goreczky wanted to be a biological engineer.
 She said she changed her mind because she couldn’t build prosthetics without also studying mechanical engineering.
-Upon that realization, she switched back computer science, something she had started learning in middle school.
+Upon that realization, she switched back to computer science, something she started learning in middle school.

-“[Programming] started off as a school-based project because I had to do Science Fair,” she said.
-“I had to do science fair from first grade through when it became optional–I didn’t even see it as an optional.
+“[Programming] started off as a school-based project because I had to do a science fair,” she said.
+“I had to do the science fair from first grade through when it became optional—I didn’t even see it as optional.
 I was just going to keep on going.”

 Goreczky said her dad was subtle about computer science.
-She said he tried to get her interested in programming by saying ‘Hey, there’s this program where you can make these turtles draw–does that sound interesting to you?’
+“He tried to get me interested in programming by saying ‘Hey, there’s this program where you can make these turtles draw—does that sound interesting to you?’
 And I said ‘Yes.
 That sounds awesome, what can we do with that?'”

 HCI focuses on the interfaces between users and computers.